fruit/sfCacheTaggingPlugin/README.markdown

 ## New in v4.0.0:

-  * Update: Many changes in API
+  * Update: Many API changes
   * New: Admin generator "cachable" (see more info in README_ADVANCED)
   * New: Cascading tag deletion through the model relations [GH-6](https://github.com/fruit/sfCacheTaggingPlugin/issues#issue/6)
   * New: Option ``invalidateCollectionVersionByChangingColumns`` to setup ``Cachetaggable`` behavior (see below) [GH-8](https://github.com/fruit/sfCacheTaggingPlugin/issues#issue/8)